pasqal-io/horqrux/docs/index.md

 assert jnp.allclose(new_state, product_state('10'))
 ```

-When applying parametric gates, we pass the numeric value for the parameter first
+When applying parametric gates, we can either pass a numeric value or a parameter name for the parameter as the first argument.

 ```python exec="on" source="material-block"
 import jax.numpy as jnp